Quick Answer

 Despite its massive popularity on social media and lawn care forums like r/lawncare, Tenacity shows surprisingly limited effectiveness against established crabgrass.
 This is the product that generates the most disappointment among homeowners who buy it expecting a miracle cure.

-Test results: After 7 days, treated crabgrass turned white (Tenacity's signature bleaching effect) but showed minimal actual death.
+Field test results: After 7 days, treated crabgrass turned white (Tenacity's signature bleaching effect) but showed minimal actual death.
 After 14 days, some plants began to recover.
 After 21 days, several treated plants had returned to normal growth.
 The bleaching looks dramatic but often masks the fact that the plant is still alive.

 Where Tenacity actually excels: It's an outstanding pre-emergent when applied during seeding (it won't harm new grass seedlings, unlike most herbicides).
 It's also effective against broadleaf weeds like nimblewill, bentgrass, and certain sedges.
 Use it for those purposes — not for killing established crabgrass.